OliverACollins/muse-athena-test/README.md

 ### 5. Setting up LabRecorder / recording the experiment
 - Ensure LabRecorder is downloaded on the recording machine
 - Once all streams have been set up, after pressing "Update", they ***should*** all appear on LabRecorder.
 Select ALL relevant streams for data acquisition
-- When all relevant streams are present, and that you have double-checked that such streams are recording as expected, begin the recording by pressing "Start"
+- When all relevant streams are present, and that you have **double-checked** that such streams are recording as expected, begin the recording by pressing "Start"

 <br>

 ## Troubleshooting
 ### Noisy/absent LUX photosensor signals
-- Ensure it is taped facing the monitor
+- Ensure it is taped with the photosensor ***facing*** the monitor

-### Noisy/absent EEG signals
-- Ensure Bluetooth connections are disabled on all task-irrelevant devices (e.g., nearby phones, headphones, laptops)
-- Ensure BITalino and Muse Athena are NOT charging when wanting to record data
-- Slightly dampen the skin under the electrodes

 ### Noisy ECG signals
 - Ensure the correct electrode is placed in each position (i.e., white electrode below right collar bone, black electrode below right rib bone, and red electrode below left rib bone)
 - The distance between the white and red electrodes should cross the heart
 - The gap between the white and black electrodes should run in a straight line down the torso
 - Black and red electrodes should be parallel to each other

+### Noisy/absent EEG signals
+- Ensure Bluetooth connections are disabled on all task-irrelevant devices (e.g., nearby phones, headphones, laptops)
+- Ensure BITalino and Muse Athena are NOT charging when wanting to record data
+- Slightly dampen the skin under the electrodes

 ### LabRecorder/general recording issues
 - If OpenSignals is not showing in Streams, make sure that the Lab Streaming Layer is turned on the "Integration" tab of the OpenSignals Settings panel